Haag–Łopuszański–Sohnius theorem: Theorem

 where $Z^{AB}$ are known as central charges, which commute with all generators of the superalgebra.
 Together with the Poincaré algebra, this Lie superalgebra is known as the super-Poincaré algebra.
-Since four dimensional Minkowski spacetime also admits Majorana spinors as fundamental spinor representations, the algebra can equivalently be written in terms of four-component Majorana spinor supercharges, with the algebra generally expressed in terms of gamma matrices and the charge conjugation operator rather than Pauli matrices used for the two-component Weyl spinors.
+Since four dimensional Minkowski spacetime also admits Majorana spinors as fundamental spinor representations, the algebra can equivalently be written in terms of four-component Majorana spinor supercharges, with the algebra expressed in terms of gamma matrices and the charge conjugation operator rather than Pauli matrices used for the two-component Weyl spinors.